Project status

 In case there are recorded hours against a proposal item that does not have staff costs, then Kompass will return a warning.

 The exclamation marks at the hours columns below, indicate that proposal item has no hours budget set.
 A relevant tooltip will appear if you will hover over the exclamation mark.
+To resolve this, click the affected proposal items (1).

 Edit the proposal item and add at least one staff cost in your proposal item.
 Ensure the price of the proposal item is correct after adding staff costs.